Personal Independence Payment (PIP)

 Contact our helpline if you experience any issues at this stage.

 The DWP will make sure you meet the age and residency requirements before issuing a claimant questionnaire.
+The DWP are now offering some claimants the opportunity to claim PIP online.
+This could be offered to you when you call them.

 The claimant questionnaire is titled 'How your disability affects you'.
 This is your opportunity to describe your life with cystic fibrosis.
 When filling in this questionnaire it is worth using the assessment criteria guide to help you describe your experience of disability.